HHS/ccdf-data-aggregation/README.md

 # ACF Tech Data Surge Team Project Scope Document

-*Working Draft - Last Updated: March 18, 2025*

 ## Project Title
 CCDF Data Aggregation and Normalization

 ## Project Overview
-**Goal:** Gather, aggregate, and normalize data about entities that receive Child Care and Development Fund (CCDF) funding through state block grants, with a focus on collecting business names and addresses.
+Goal: Gather, aggregate, and normalize data about entities that receive Child Care and Development Fund (CCDF) funding through state block grants, with a focus on collecting business names and addresses.

 The Administration for Children and Families (ACF) provides substantial funding to states through CCDF block grants.
 Due to the nature of block grants, states have flexibility in how they distribute these funds to childcare providers, resulting in limited visibility for ACF regarding the end recipients of funding.
 This project aims to address this gap by collecting data on CCDF-funded childcare providers across all states and territories.